 CCSS Professional Learning Modules for Educators

-The CDE staff worked with experts in the field to develop professional learning modules that support educators in delivering curriculum aligned to the new standards for all students.
-The modules are housed on the Digital Chalkboard Web site and are available online 24/7.
-Presentation modes are flexible; modules can be used by educators independently or in face-to-face learning communities.
+Supports educators in delivering instruction aligned to the CA Standards for ELA/Literacy and Mathematics for all students.
+Presentation modes are flexible, and modules can be used independently or in face-to-face learning communities.
 The links below connect to the modules most closely aligned to ELA/Literacy and ELD.

 - Reading Informational Text